solahyoo/Stat-133/README.md

 ###### Organization of Directories and Files -
 Raw data is stored in the folder rawdata, cleaned data is in data, and all scripts and codes are in the folder code.

+Images of our graphs are stored in the images folder and the completed report is in the report folder.